 While sled dogs and racing greyhounds have long eaten a raw food diet, there is a trend that surfaces now and again for feeding dogs an all-raw diet that includes raw meat, fish, eggs, vegetables, fruit, and some dairy.

-When determining whether or not to feed your Golden Retriever a raw diet, there are two crucial things to remember.
+When determining whether or not to feed your Golden Retriever raw dog food, there are two crucial things to remember.

-- Food safety concerns about bacterial or parasitic infection in raw meat are the second most crucial issue.
+• Food safety concerns about bacterial or parasitic infection in raw meat (animal protein) are the second most crucial issue.
 When feeding raw foods to dogs, food poisoning is a significant concern.

 If you’re thinking of feeding your Golden Retriever a raw food diet, ensure you’re well-versed in the appropriate handling of raw foods and all food safety concerns.